 And here’s what I have to say about all this.

-Fuck.
-That.
-Shit.
+F that.
 Enough is enough.

 I have two beautiful baby girls, and they are my world.
 I can only imagine what I would do to anyone who walked up to them and said, “You’re ugly and you’re fat, and you should change everything about the way you look, because you’ll never amount to anything until you do.
 And no one will love you unless you do.”
 You would have to pull me off that person.